laurencelundblade/QCBOR/README.md

 ## Floating Point Support & Configuration

-By default, all QCBOR floating-point features are enabled.
-This includes encoding and decoding of half-precision, CBOR preferred serialization for floating-point and floating-point epoch dates.
+By default, all QCBOR floating-point features are enabled:

+* Encoding and decoding of basic float types, single and double-precision
+* Encoding and decoding of half-precision with conversion to/from single and double-precision
+* Preferred serialization of floating-point
+* Floating point dates
+* Methods that can convert big numbers, decimal fractions and other numbers to/from floating-point

-If full floating-point is not needed the following #defines can be used to reduce object code size and dependency.
+If full floating-point is not needed, the following #defines can be used to reduce object code size and dependency.

 See discussion in qcbor_encode.h for other details.

-### QCBOR_DISABLE_FLOAT_HW_USE
+### #define QCBOR_DISABLE_FLOAT_HW_USE

 This removes dependency on:

-* floating-point hardware and floating-point instructions
+* Floating-point hardware and floating-point instructions
-* <math.h> and <fenv.h>
+* `<math.h>` and `<fenv.h>`
-* the math library (libm, -lm)
+* The math library (libm, -lm)

 For most limited environments, this removes enough floating-point dependencies to be able to compile and run QCBOR.